 There is constant risk of electric shock whilst on site.
-Therefore, 110V systems, tools, temporary lighting and other equipment should be used at all times.
+Therefore, 110V systems, tools, temporary lighting and other equipment should always be used .

 Where this is not practicable, residual current devices shall be provided for use with 240v main supply.